tcalmant/ipopo/docs/refcards/remote_services.rst

 :Requires: *nothing* (everything goes through MQTT messages)
 :Libraries: `paho <https://www.eclipse.org/paho/>`_

-Finally, the MQTT discovery and transport protocols have been developped as a proof of concept with the `fabMSTIC <http://fabmstic.liglab.fr/>`_ fablab of the Grenoble Alps University.
+Finally, the MQTT discovery and transport protocols have been developed as a proof of concept with the `fabMSTIC <http://fabmstic.liglab.fr/>`_ fablab of the Grenoble Alps University.